codenotary/immudb/README.md

 ## How immudb works

-Download [immmudb short research paper](https://codenotary.io/technologies/immudb/) to have a conceptual understanding of the technical foundations of `immudb`.
+Download [immmudb short research paper](https://codenotary.io/technologies/immudb/) to have a conceptual understanding of the technical foundations of immudb.

 #### adding data